ixventure/website/_operations/make.md

     url: https://youtu.be/pdmVDO0a8dc?si=0JEo3TA_fE-MpEig&t=903
 ---

-## Physical labs, some permanent, some pop-up
+## Physical Labs, Some Permanent, Some Pop-Up

 By focusing on logistics, the experiences are immersive.